-A. Parametric Fit of the Displacement Field
+A. Parametric fit of the displacement field

-1) Methodology: Image registration is inherently ill-posed, hence smoothness or sparse hypotheses [1], [2], [61] are always required so as to constrain the spatial transformation and make the problem well-posed.
-Our choice is to express these constraints explicitly through a parametric model, contrary to the more standard regularization approach [8], because this will be significantly more computationally efficient-hence, iteration-friendly.
+a) Methodology: Image registration is inherently illposed, hence smoothness or sparse hypotheses [1], [2], [61] are always required so as to constrain the spatial transformation and make the problem well-posed.
+Our choice is to express these constraints explicitly through a parametric model, contrary to the more standard regularization approach [62], because this will be significantly more computationally efficient-hence, iteration-friendly.